 Melanin protects your skin from the harmful UV rays of the sun besides giving your skin its colour.
-It absorbs 50% to 75% of UVR.
-It also has the ability to decrease the risk of skin cancer.
+It absorbs 50% to 75% of UV rays and can also decrease the risk of skin cancer.

 What Increases Melanin Production?

 Sunlight is the major cause of increased melanin production.
-When you’re exposed to sun rays for a long period of time, melanin is produced to protect your skin from UV rays as a defence mechanism.
+It happens because the body generates melanin to protect your skin from harmful UV rays as a defence mechanism.
 Some of the other factors that increase melanin production are:

 Does More Melanin Mean Darker Skin?

-Yes, higher the melanin pigment, darker the skin.
+Yes, the higher the melanin pigment, the darker the skin.

 Dark spots and uneven skin tone can be the result of excess melanin in your skin.
 In these cases, reducing your melanin pigment is the way to go.
-Reducing melanin levels in your skin helps you lighten out your sun-darkened skin and even out your natural skin tone.
+Moreover, reducing melanin levels in your skin helps lighten your sun-darkened skin and even out your natural skin tone.

-- Chemical peels containing high concentrations of acids are used to remove the top layer of the skin.
+- It contains high concentrations of acids that help remove the top layer of the skin.

-- When skin is exfoliated this way, the melanin deposited in the top layer is removed and a fresh layer of skin is exposed.
+- Through this exfoliation, the melanin deposited in the top layer gets removed, and a fresh layer of skin gets exposed.

-- Use of sunscreen is mandatory while you are undergoing chemical treatment as the new skin cells can be easily sun-damaged.
+- Use of sunscreen is mandatory while undergoing chemical treatment as the new skin cells can be easily sun-damaged.

 - Microdermabrasion removes the top layer of the skin using a handheld device.

-- This procedure uses fine crystals to scrape or abrade the top layer of the skin.
+- It uses fine crystals to scrape the top layer of the skin.

-- It exfoliates the skin to get rid of excess melanin pigment.
+- By exfoliating the skin, it helps get rid of excess melanin pigment.

-- This is a low-risk procedure and is effective at reducing melanin and making the skin smooth.
+- It is a low-risk procedure and is effective at reducing melanin and making the skin smooth.

 - Laser resurfacing uses beams of light to target the skin layer.

-- Ablative lasers remove the top layers of the skin via wounding while non-ablative induce collagen growth in the epidermis.
+- In ablative lasers the top layer of the skin is removed via wounding.
+Whereas non-ablative lasers induce collagen growth in the epidermis.